-Now this is about the time that I began to ask “Why?”
+It is at this time that I began to ask “Why?”
 “Did I make a mistake?”
 “Did I not hear you right?”
 “Is this really Your will for my life?”

 1 Thessalonians 5:18 says “Be thankful in all circumstances, for this is God’s will for you who belong to Christ Jesus.”

 I have sat in my room or wherever talking to God and praying about certain situations and this verse will come to my mind.

 How can being unhappy in your marriage after you have tried for years to do the right thing and be faithful be in God’s will?

 How can struggling every single week and month when you are trying your best to be a good steward be in God’s will?

 I am reminded of Paul in these times of questioning.
 Have you ever read the book of Philippians?
 I love it!